tmartinx/pikvm-ubuntu-build/README.md

 Building `kvmd`!

     cd ~/pikvmd-ubuntu-build
-    docker build -f Dockerfile.focal -t pikvm-ubuntu-1 .
+    docker build -f Dockerfile.focal -t pikvm-build-1 .

+After this process, which takes about 9 minutes, you'll have a APT repository with the packages necessary to install Pi-KVMD on virtually any Ubuntu Core 20.04!

+### Debian 11 (Testing) Container

+Install Docker

+NOTE: This procedure assumes that your Debian's `default_user` is called `debian`.

+    sudo apt install docker.io
+    sudo adduser debian docker

+Logoff and login again (so `debian` user can use Docker).

+Building `kvmd`!

+    cd ~/pikvmd-ubuntu-build
+    docker build -f Dockerfile.bullseye -t pikvm-build-2 .

-After this process, you'll have a APT repository with the packages necessary to install Pi-KVMD on virtually any Ubuntu Core 20.04!
+After this process, which takes about 5 minutes, you'll have a APT repository with the packages necessary to install Pi-KVMD on virtually any Ubuntu Core 20.04!

-NOTE: THIS IS A PROTOTYPE!
+### Accessing the container

 To create/start a container and see what's in there (and maybe copy the files to your Bare-Metal Ubuntu):

-    docker run -ti pikvm-ubuntu-1 /bin/bash
+    docker run -ti pikvm-build-1 /bin/bash   # or "pikvm-build-2", or "whatever-name-you-created-previsouly-x"...

+### Cleaning up Docker stuff

 To wipe out Docker images and containers (clean up your small micro SD)